-AHPT 8205 Research Design and Statistics (2:2:0) This course provides the student with an introduction to statistics and research design.
+AHPT 8205 Evidence - Based Practice I (2:2:0) This course provides the student with an introduction to Evidence - Based Practice, including statistics and research design.
 Students will obtain the requisite knowledge about the research process and experimental designs commonly used in pre-clinical and clinical studies.
 The course will present the fundamental concepts of descriptive statistics and statistical inference.
 ISBN: 978-0763734435